-MEDINA — A 32-year-old Fairlawn woman faces her fifth felony case since 2000 — this time she’s charged with robbery.
+MEDINA — A 32-year-old Fairlawn woman faces her sixth felony case since 2000 — this time she’s charged with robbery.

 A Medina County grand jury indicted Jennifer L. Edwards on Wednesday on a robbery count, a second-degree felony punishable by up to eight years in prison.

 She’s accused of robbing an 82-year-old Granger Township woman at the elderly woman’s home just after 3 p.m.
 July 8.

 Edwards has another pending case in which she’s charged with heroin possession, a fifth-degree felony punishable by up to a year in prison.

 In Medina and Summit counties, she was convicted of heroin possession in 2000 and 2012, theft from the elderly in 2008 and 2009, and misuse of credit cards in 2009.

 Edwards will enter a plea Monday in county Common Pleas Judge Christopher J. Collier’s courtroom.

 Her heroin possession case is scheduled for Sept.
 23, also in Collier’s courtroom.